-Another primary reason that grey areas occur is that information is often ambiguous such that certain things are unknown.
+UniquenessGrey areas exist where things defy categorization because they are unique.
+For example, a boat that is similar to both a canoe and a kayak without technically conforming to either category. unknown.
 For example, a new hire may be given a job description that makes certain responsibilities somewhat unclear.
 This may be done intentionally to prepare the individual for the dynamic and ever changing nature of the role.

 NuanceLanguages include large vocabularies and complex grammatical structures because people commonly want to express exactly what they feel or think with significant detail known as nuance.
 For example, a person may describe their dog as "spirited and protective."
 This conveys nuanced information that is somewhat grey.

-Grey areas exist where systems are too complex to completely model.
-For example, scientists may believe that the extinction of one species in a forest will put other species at risk of extinction but may be unable to fully confirm this theory due to the overwhelming complexities of the ecosystem.save face.
+CreativityPeople use language creatively to spark the imagination as opposed to communicating precise and specific information.
+For example, Edgar Degas said "only when he no longer knows what he is doing does the painter do good things."
+This may be good advice for aspiring artists but its meaning is a grey area that is open to broad interpretation. overwhelming complexities of the ecosystem.save face.
 This may be less precise than direct criticism and often represents a grey area.
 For example, "this coffee is good, I don't think I've ever had a coffee so strong before, it really wakes you up."
 This may be a face saving way to say "this coffee is terrible because you made it too strong."
 Alternatively, the person may really appreciate your strong brew.
 In cultures where saving face is common, people learn to read subtleties to reduce such grey areas.